facebook/react-native-website/docs/colors.md

 > **_Note:_** React Native only supports lowercase color names.
 Uppercase color names are not supported.

-## Named colors

-In React Native you can also use color name strings as values.

-> **_Note:_** React Native only supports lowercase color names.
-Uppercase color names are not supported.

 ### `transparent`

 This is a shortcut for `rgba(0,0,0,0)`, same like in [CSS3](https://www.w3.org/TR/css-color-3/#transparent).